dkocev/maya_challenge/about.md

 - April 1st, 2021, midnight UTC- **Challenge starts** - Fill-in [this form](https://forms.gle/pycuAiAZoCkrgsyg8) to get access of the traning dataset.
 Teams (of up-to 10 people) can make 3 submission per day or total of 100 submissions on [the challenge platform](https://competitions.codalab.org/competitions/30429).
 The performance of each submission can be viewed on the public leaderboard.
 - July 1st, 2021, midnight UTC - **Challenge ends** - The submission system closes.
 The organiziers will further evaluate the submissions to determine the winners.
 Organiziers will contact competitors for implementation details of their solution.
 - July 8th, 2021 - **Official challenge results** - Official results are publised.
 Prizes are awarded
-- Jully 26nd, 2021 - **Short paper submission** for ECML PKDD 2021 Discovery Challenge of the winning and selected solutions
+- July 26nd, 2021 - **Short paper submission** for ECML PKDD 2021 Discovery Challenge of the winning and selected solutions

 ### Cometition prizes